 It is also possible that Bishop Wright did not know Dr. Colby personally at all, but he saw fit to mention that his guest was Dr. Colby’s daughter in the same way that one might record the fact that the relative or associate of a celebrity or otherwise important individual had visited.
 Or perhaps they did know one another, as they were both clergyman, though in different churches: Colby being Baptist and Wright being United Brethren.

-Doctor Rev. Henry Francis Colby died at 7:00 evening.
-He was long pastor of the First Baptist Church.
-He was one of their best men.
-Aged 72.
+Doctor Henry Francis Colby died at 7:00 evening, aged 72 years.
+He was long pastor of the First Baptist Church in Dayton, and one of their best men.

 - First Regular Baptist Church Records (MS-81), particularly folders 5:1, 5:2, 6:6, and 19:2.